mohamedmoamen8/quizproject/README.md

 REST API for mobile app integration.

- Better UI/UX design( by using react for front e)
+ Better UI/UX design( by using react for front end)